 At Berkshire Community College students are offered a variety of stackable pathways to achieve their academic and career goals.
-The Introductory Certificate at Berkshire Community College (BCC) is aligned with both the CDA Credential and The Department of Early Education and Care (EEC) Lead Teacher Certification.
-It also stacks into BCC’s Intermediate Certificate and Associates of Science (AS) degree.
-The CDA Plus Cohort meets at the same day and time weekly and courses follow BCC’s stackable credentials, which allow students to progress towards and AS Degree.
-The CDA Plus Cohort begins with a pre-cohort semester in which interested students are enrolled in Child Growth and Development and weekly tutoring addressing the reading, writing and math skills needed to demonstrate college readiness on Accuplacer.
-The Child Growth and Development course allows students to apply for Teacher status in EEC’s credentialing system.
-Once accepted into the college students continue into the Early Childhood Education CDA Plus Cohort to earn their certificates (CDA & BCC) and finally an AS degree.
-BCC also offers a Director’s Cohort during the summer months in which students enroll in two courses to earn their Director I and Director II certification through EEC.
+At BCC we are focused on supporting ECE Cohort students through successful course and degree completion.
 BCC supports grant funded students through weekly meetings with our ECE Mentor who helps students with content, assignments, time management and study skills.
-BCC provides textbooks for all ECE courses including the CDA Bundle of textbooks, materials for CDA portfolio development, a laptop to the new ECE Cohorts, membership to NAEYC, stipends for childcare and transportation and the opportunity to attend the MAAEYC conference.
+The CDA Plus Cohort meets at the same day and time weekly and courses stack into our Introductory and Intermediate Certificates as well as our AS Degree.
+The CDA Plus Cohort begins with a pre-cohort semester in which grant funded students are enrolled in Child Growth and Development and Childcare Health and Safety.
+Once accepted into the college students continue into the Early Childhood Education CDA Plus Cohort to earn their certificates (CDA & BCC) and can seamlessly continue to an AS degree.
+BCC also offers a Director’s Cohort during the summer months to earn Director I and Director II certification through EEC.
+The EEC Career Pathways Grant at BCC provides textbooks for all ECE courses including the CDA Bundle of textbooks, materials for CDA portfolio development, as well as a laptop on loan to EEC Career Pathways Grant funded students.

 Or contact: Alicia Ginsberg, Grant Coordinator; email@example.com; 413-236-4598